SolArabehety/QRScanner/README.md

 1. Clone this repo
 2. Open the project in Android Studio Hedgehog or later
 3. Run the app on an emulator or physical device (Android 8+)
-4. Ensure your backend is deployed and reachable from the app
+4. The backend is hosted on Render and available publicly

 ### Requirements